MohammedAbdurRehman/Retail-management-system/README.md

   * Quality Rating

 ## Project Working:
-This Project includes 14 total files including the main interface file and 13 files 1 for each table with their functionality explained in project description, Main interface file asks the user about the operation he/she wants to perform and then on user selection to insert in a particulat table, Program for that table is called and allows user to perform this operation, **Key feature of this project is that on a single click data gets Stored, Delete or viewed from two databases i.e.**
+This Project includes 14 total files including the main interface file and 13 files 1 for each table with their functionality explained in project description, Main interface file asks the user about the operation he/she wants to perform and then on user selection to insert in a particulat table, Program for that table is called and allows user to perform this operation.
-* PostGres
-* Firestore